Model independent test of the FLRW metric and the curvature in light of DESI DR2

 \section{Introduction}

 The current concordance model of cosmology, the $\Lambda$CDM model, describes a flat universe with an energy budget dominated by dark energy (DE) in the form of the cosmological constant $\Lambda$ and cold dark matter (CDM).
 Since the observation of accelerated expansion using Type Ia supernovae (SNIa) \cite{Riess_1998,Perlmutter_1999}, the constraints on the model have been improved by several other probes, among them the cosmic microwave background (CMB, Planck \cite{Planck18}) or the baryon acoustic oscillations (BAO, \cite{desidr2}).
 However, despite its success, some tensions have arisen in the $\Lambda$CDM model, especially in determining the value of the Hubble constant $H_0$.
-To this day, the late-type direct measurements of $H_0$ remain in tension with the early-time inferences (for a given model e.g. $\Lambda$CDM) at a $>3\sigma$ level \cite{Di_Valentino_2025}.
+To this day, the late-time direct measurements of $H_0$ remain in tension with the early-time inferences (for a given model e.g. $\Lambda$CDM) at a $>3\sigma$ level \cite{Di_Valentino_2025}.
 To resolve this tension, numerous alternative DE models have been suggested \cite{tension_review_2021} but with limited success.
 Recently, the second data release of the Dark Energy Spectroscopic Instrument (DESI) hinted significantly at a dynamical DE equation of state, shaking the cosmological constant model from $\Lambda$CDM.
 Alternatively, an early-Universe interpretation with dark acoustic oscillations (DAO), which may bias BAO peak measurements if present near the BAO scale, was suggested in \cite{garny_2025, garny_2025bis} to address the DESI anomaly.